jamestouri/Behavioral-Cloning/README.md

 At first I was going through the NVIDIA Blog for self driving, following the convolutional neural and their image resizing.
 Overall it didn't quite work for me, however I did convert BGR to YUV as they did in their blog.

-I resized my images to 40 x 80 x 3 and cropped the image by taking off 18 from top and 7 from bottom.
+I resized my images to 40 x 80 x 3.
+The image looks exactly the same in terms of shape as the one above, except smaller.

+Also Cropped the image by taking off 18 from top and 7 from bottom.

 ## Augmenting the Image